Agbu Kefas

-He is the gubernatorial candidate of the PDP in Taraba State for the 2023 Nigerian gubernatorial elections.

-Early life and education
+Early life, Education and Christian Life

-Agbu Kefas was born on 12 November 1970, in Wukari, Taraba State (formally Gongola State), Nigeria to the family of Mr. and Mrs. Kefas.
-His family is renowned for great strides and achievements in the military and public service.
-He is a product of some of the most reputable institutions of learning in Nigeria, namely; the Nigerian Defence Academy in Kaduna where he obtained a Bachelor of Science degree in Political Science and Defense Studies in 1994, the University of Ibadan in Oyo State, where he bagged a Masters Degree in Legal Criminology & Security Psychology in 2005 and the Delta State University, Abraka where he obtained a Masters Degree in Public Administration in 2008.
-Also, he has a number of prestigious Executive education certifications from global institutions like Harvard Kennedy School in US.
+Agbu Kefas was born on 12 November 1970, in Wukari, Taraba State (formally Gongola State), Nigeria.
+He is a younger brother of the late Air Commodore Ibrahim Kefas.
+He was educated at the Nigerian Defence Academy in Kaduna where he obtained a bachelor of science degree in political science and defense studies in 1994, the University of Ibadan in Oyo State where he earned a master's degree in legal criminology & security psychology in 2005, and the Delta State University, Abraka where he obtained a master's degree in public administration in 2008.
+He attended Harvard Kennedy School where he earned a certificate in Executive Education Senior Executive in National and International Security.
+He is also a member of the Deeper Life Bible Church.
+He has been a member of the church from a very young age.

 Political career

 Agbu Kefas retired from the Nigerian army after 21 years of service.
 Upon his retirement, he was appointed chairman Governing board of directors Nigerian Maritime Administration and Safety Agency (NIMASA) between 2013 and 2015.
 He was also a member of the Presidential Committee on North-East Initiative from 2016 to 2019 before he fully joined politics by emerging the State Chairman of the Peoples Democratic Party, Taraba State in 2020.
 In 2022, Agbu Kefas contested in the Taraba State PDP gubernatorial primary election and won.
+Kefas ran for office of the Governor of Taraba State in March 2023 as a member of the Peoples Democratic Party, the state's ruling party.
+He won the election, defeating second-place Muhammad Yahaya of the New Nigeria People's Party by just 100,337 votes.

 Personal life

-Agbu is married to Patience and they have four children.
+Agbu is married to Agyin and they have four children.